GUIDE

 • Kathleen Gaines, MSN, BSN, RN, BA, CBC

-There are numerous labor and delivery nursing programs and our panel of nurses ranked them based on factors mentioned in the methodology.
-Because individual nursing pathways and careers take various forms, the top 10 labor and delivery nurse programs are ranked in no particular order.
+Because individual nursing pathways and careers take various forms, the following labor and delivery nurse programs are ranked in no particular order.

 1. University of Pennsylvania

-Founded in 1740, the University of Pennsylvania is among the oldest and most well-respected universities in the nation.
+Founded in 1740, the University of Pennsylvania is among the nation's oldest and most well-respected universities.
 With a low student-to-faculty ratio of 6:1, Penn students get a high level of one-on-one time with professors.
 Future labor and delivery nurses should consider the undergraduate BSN, a four-year degree with good NCLEX outcomes.
 Those looking to further their education should consider Penn's top-notch nurse-midwifery or women's health MSN programs.

 2. University of Michigan Ann Arbor

 While probably best known for its sports, the University of Michigan at Ann Arbor is also one of the best public universities.
-U-M boasts one of the best undergraduate nursing programs, a four-year BSN that's particularly affordable for Michigan residents.
-The university also offers several nurse-midwifery MSN options, so labor and delivery nurses can specialize in their education and career even further.
+U-M boasts one of the best undergraduate nursing programs, a four-year, affordable BSN for Michigan residents.
+The university also offers several nurse-midwifery MSN options, so labor and delivery nurses can further specialize in their education and career.
 U-M graduates also join an extensive alumni network which could make it easier to gain labor and delivery experience early on in your career.

 3. Columbia University